theevildoof/Task-1/Mini_Task_3.md

 Found Some Module / IC to be hot ?

 Not so Great news !!
-You would have burnt it , Check out the Resources Section on where to buy a new one.
+You would have burnt it.

 Test the camera system individually to make sure it outputs data well